I Love It (album)

-I Love It is the second studio album released by American country music singer Craig Morgan.
+I Love It is the second studio album by American country music artist Craig Morgan.
+It was released on March 11, 2003 by Broken Bow Records.
 The album contains four singles: "God, Family And Country", "Almost Home", "Every Friday Afternoon", and "Look at Us", all of which entered the Hot Country Songs charts between 2002 and 2004.
 "Almost Home" was the highest peaking single of these four, reaching a peak of number 6 on the country charts.

 The first single, "God, Family, and Country", was also recorded by the group 4 Runner on their 2003 album Getaway Car.
 4 Runner also provide backing vocals on Morgan's rendition.
 "God, Family, and Country" is also dedicated to songwriter and musician Randy Hardison, who played drums on it.